This course is specifically designed for people who have responsibility (either directly or indirectly) for injured workers in their organisation.

 |WCIM Co-ordinator||11 April - 12 April 2022||08:30 am - 04:30 pm||IFAP North Lake|

 |WCIM Co-ordinator||10 May - 11 May 2022||08:30 am - 04:30 pm||IFAP North Lake|

 |WCIM Co-ordinator||16 June - 17 June 2022||08:30 am - 04:30 pm||IFAP North Lake|

 On completion of this course, participants should be able to:

 - Understand the practical application of the legal requirements involved in the injury management process

 - Understand the important issues of workplace culture, managing difficult workers’ compensation cases and data analysis and reporting

 - Demonstrate the ability to develop a return to work plan in consultation with an injured worker

-Once all activities have been completed and assessed, participants will be issued with a certificate of completion.
+Once all activities have been completed, participants will be issued with a certificate of attendance.